Navigating and identifying audio for editing

 Audacity can manipulate tracks and selected areas entirely with the keyboard.
 Use the Up or Down key on the keyboard to give focus to a track, as shown by the colored border around the track.
 Then press Enter to select or deselect the track.

-There is an additional "roll-up" button (the upward pointing arrow) at the base of each Track Control Panel:
+There is an additional "collapse" button (the upward pointing chevron) at the top of each Track Control Panel.

 Rolldown.png